WORKSHOPS

 I approach workshops the same way I approach photography:

-Build clear systems
+• Build clear systems

-Work within real constraints
+• Work within real constraints

-Prioritize human interaction
+• Prioritize human interaction

-Learn by doing
+• Learn by doing

 Workshops move quickly from understanding to action.
+Participants are active makers, learning through continuous adjustment and feedback in real time.

 FORMAT

-Institutional programs (universities, museums, organizations)
+• Institutional programs (universities, museums, organizations)

-Community-based workshops
+• Community-based workshops

-1-on-1 and small group intensives
+• 1-on-1 and small group intensives

-Guest lectures and virtual sessions
+• Guest lectures and virtual sessions

 ANALOG ADVENTURES

-Focus Areas
+Focus

-Light: quantity, quality, direction, color
+• Light: quantity, quality, direction, color

-Exposure: ISO, aperture, shutter
+• Exposure: ISO, aperture, shutter

-Composition and portrait psychology
+• Composition and perception

 Best For